Kattalan: Development

-On 22 August 2025, the production of Kattalan began with a traditional pooja ceremony held at Chakkolas Pavilion in Ernakulam, Kochi.
+On 22 August 2025, the production of Kattalan began with a traditional pooja ceremony held at Chakkolas Pavilion in Kochi, Ernakulam.
 The event was attended by the film’s cast and crew, as well as members of the film industry.

 Filming

-The principal photography began September 28, 2025.
-Initial filming took place from Thailand.
-The film is shot on Sony VENICE 2 (8k) camera.
+The principal photography began on 28 September 2025 and wrapped on 24 February 2026.
+Majority of filming took place in Thailand and Kothamangalam.
+The film was shot entirely with Sony's VENICE 2 8K cameras.